 With non-clumping litter, you shouldn't expect your cat's urine to clump.
 Remember, non-clumping litter absorbs urine rather than clumping it.
 The absorption captures the liquid and odor coming from urine.

 Are you using clumping litter, and the urine is not clumping?
-If you are using a litter that you expect to clump, and it's not, there could be a few reasons this is happening.
+If you are using litter that you expect to clump, and it's not, there could be a few reasons this is happening.

 If your home is very humid, or there is a high amount of moisture in the air, this can prevent litter from clumping.
 Additionally, some cats scratch or often kick when they do their business.